 Washburn University’s Crane Observatory is a hidden gem of Topeka.
 Check it out during an open house and view the night sky through a Warner & Swasey refracting telescope built in the late 1800s.

-Crane Observatory open houses are hosted by the Washburn Department of Physics and Astronomy on the first and third Thursday of the month from mid-August through early May, when classes are in session.
+Crane Observatory open houses are hosted by the Washburn Department of Physics and Astronomy on the second Thursday and third Monday of the month from September through early May.
 The exploratory events always are free and open to children and adults.
 Observatory open houses, which begin after dusk, are canceled if the weather is not conducive to viewing.

 Crane Observatory is on the fourth floor of Stoffer Science Hall, at 17th Street and Washburn Avenue.
 There is ample free parking in front of the building in Lot 1.
 Use the southwest entrance to Stoffer Hall and take the stairs to the fourth floor.
 At present, the observatory is not wheelchair accessible.